Yiddish theatre: Soviet Union

 Moscow State Yiddish Theatre (MosGOSET) was established in 1920 and became an archetype for other similar establishments under the Soviet rule.
 Headed by Aleksandr Granovskii, the theatre functioned both as a tool of Soviet propaganda and a genuine centre of artistic creativity.
-A school established by the staff of the theatre provided cadres for Yiddish theatres in other locations, where the majority of Sщviet Jewish population was concentrated.
+A school established by the staff of the theatre provided cadres for Yiddish theatres in other locations, where the majority of Soviet Jewish population was concentrated.
 In 1925, Ukrainian and Belarusian divisions of the State Yiddish Theatre (GOSET) were established in Kharkiv and Minsk respectively, followed by smaller local theatres in Kyiv (1929), Odessa (1930), Vinnytsia (1934) and Zhytomyr (1935).
 In 1934 the Ukrainian GOSET was relocated to Kyiv.
 The Birobidzhan State Yiddish Theatre, headed by Emmanuil Kazakevich, was founded in the same year.
 Following the Soviet annexations of Western Ukraine, Baltic republics and Bessarabia in 1939-1940, State Yiddish Theatres were established in Lviv, Ternopil, Białystok, Grodno, Vilnius, Kaunas, Riga and Kishinev.

 Soviet Yiddish theatres were obliged to perform compositions by modern Soviet Jewish authors, which were dedicated mostly to revolutionary themes, including propaganda pieces.
 However, some plays, such as those written by David Bergelson and Peretz Markish, were genuinely popular.
 Modern adaptations of well-known pre-revolutionary plays, including ones by Sholom Aleichem and Abraham Goldfaden, were also performed, although they were normally reinterpreted according to the needs of the Soviet state.
 However, with the rise of official antisemitism in the postwar era, Yiddish theatres in the Soviet Union encountered increasing difficulties.
 The state-sponsored assassination of Moscow Yiddish Theatre's director Solomon Mikhoels in 1948 signalled the beginning of an end for the Jewish scene, and in the next year all Soviet State Yiddish Theatres were closed down, with many people associated with them being arrested.